Tehpaartos/Classic-WOW/BWLTankTips.md

 * Flask should still be ticking from Vaelastrasz
 #### Main Tank
 * Tank with back to a wall
 * FR cap *should* resist enough Flame Buffet cast to reset the debuff.
-If this dosent happen the OT / 3rd tank will need to take the boss for the MT to reset
+If this doesn't happen the OT / 3rd tank will need to take the boss for the MT to reset
 #### Off-tank
 * Taunt the boss 5 sec before Wing Buffet
 * Take the boss if the MT's stack are too high (heals will be bitching about it)
 #### 3rd-tank
 * DPS the boss from behind
-* Take on the roll of the OT if the MT has to reset stacks (or dies)
+* Take on the role of the OT if the MT has to reset stacks (or dies)

 ## Firemaw
 * Shadow of Ebonroc - Shadow of Ebonroc applies a debuff to its current target for 8 seconds - Every time Ebonroc melees this target, it will heal for 25,000.